LinyiGuo96/leetcode/202109/UNDONE-0921-sql-262+LC curated sql 70.md

 - Great!
 This is the first problem I solved by myself today!
 Cheers!
 (Although it's quite tedious...)
 - The improved version shows that we could use derived variable in `order` clause (**important**)
+- Also, note the variable used in `group by` clause don't require `distinct` anymore when selecting.

 **586. Customer Placing the Largest Number of Orders**